Buying Process in Portugal

 First Permanent Residence In Portugal

 The first table applies to the purchase of property intended for permanent residence.
-Real estate not exceeding 92,407 Euros are exempt.
+Real estate not exceeding 92,407 Euros is exempt.

 SECOND PROPERTY OWNED